eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

 The name of the agency that is posting this job announcement.

 The agency name will appear as a link.
-Clicking the link opens a modal that shows the user additional information including the agency details text (renamed from Agency Marketing Statement) and the agency careers page URL (renamed from Agency Marketing URL) as well as the agency contact information for this announcement.
+Clicking the link opens a pop-up window (aka modal) that shows the user additional information including the agency details text (renamed from Agency Marketing Statement) and the agency careers page URL (renamed from Agency Marketing URL) as well as the agency contact information for this announcement.

 #### Required
 Yes